js-sdsl/js-sdsl.github.io/advance/deque.md

 When traversing the Deque, it starts from `map[first][curFirst]` and ends at `map[last][curLast]`.
 When accessing the index, we obtain the current element position according to the block size and the first and last pointers

 When the space inside the Deque is not enough, it will automatically expand the capacity.
 By default, it will expand to twice the current memory space.
-Since we use `map` to store the first address of each bucket, we **no need to move elements* when expanding the capacity. *, but **move the pointer**.
+Since we use `map` to store the first address of each bucket, we **don't need to move elements** when expanding the capacity but **move the pointer**.

 This makes Deque achieve an amortized `O(1)` time complexity when inserting elements, and found in [Benchmark](/zh-cn/test/benchmark) Faster than [`denque`](https://github.com/invertase/denque)!